trdroid/Jasmine-Examples/Basic/README.md

 ### Making the Tests Pass

-Define the function "add" that is being tested.
+Define the function "add" in MathOperations.js that is being tested.

 ```javascript
 function add(num1, num2) {